CollectionBuilder/collectionbuilder-csv/docs/metadata.md

 ## Required fields

-- `objectid`: unique string, all lowercase with no spaces or special characters as it will used to form the item’s URL.
+- `objectid`: unique string, all lowercase with no spaces or special characters as it will used to form the item's URL.
 Underscores (_) and dashes (-) are okay; slashes (/) should NOT be used in this field.
 Objects without an objectid will not be displayed in the collection.
 Objects with non-unique objectid will be overwritten.
 - `title`: string description of object, used through out the template in representations of the object. *A title is not technically required, but will leave blanks areas in the template.*

 ## Object Download and Display images